apache/activemq-artemis/docs/user-manual/en/using-server.md

 The create process should give you a hint of the available commands available for the artemis-service.exe

+## Adding Bootstrap Dependencies

+Bootstrap dependencies like logging handlers must be accessible by the log manager at boot time.
+Package the dependency in a jar and put it on the boot classpath before of log manager jar.
+This can be done appending the jar at the variable `JAVA_ARGS`, defined in `artemis.profile`, with the option `-Xbootclasspath/a`.

 ## Adding Runtime Dependencies

 Runtime dependencies like diverts, transformers, broker plugins, JDBC drivers,